Social farming and gardening has transformed community work in Northern Ireland over the past 15 years, and is capable of much more.

 Convened the biannual Northern Ireland Allotment and Community Garden Forum, bringing together a range of stakeholders from Northern Ireland and the South - councils and local authorities, government agencies, NGOs and allotment and community garden representatives - to meet, share ideas, get to know each other and find out what's going on around the country

-See below for a map view or list of local community growing sites, as well as local news, events and case studies.
-There are lots of useful information resources available for Northern Ireland community growers on our Resources page.
+See below for a map view or list of Social Farms & Gardens members in this Northern Ireland, as well as local news, events and case studies.
+There are also lots of useful information resources available for social farmers, gardeners and growers on our Resources page.